 Hey There!
 I'm Monica

 Why do I start on that sad note?
-Because the way I prevailed from that is the same that I teach to other people to this day.
+Because the way I prevailed from that is the same framework that I teach to other people to this day.

 DOES THIS SOUND FAMILIAR?

 I worked for years in the fashion industry.
-A few years ago, I truly believed that to succeed in this world, you needed a “good” job with a proper title and an excellent benefits package.
+A few years ago, I believed that to succeed in this world, you needed a “good” job with a proper title and an excellent benefits package.
 I was so scared NOT to get these things, I worked myself into the ground chasing the next promotion.
 I was afraid of living in poverty again.

 The company I built my career in got great reviews on Glassdoor, they sold on-trend clothing, accessories, home goods, you name it.
 They carried big brands you’d know on Instagram.
 They were listed at the top of their category in employee satisfaction.
 What wasn’t to love?